alirezabk1382927-sys/DEG-Pipeline-Visualizer/README.md

   version = {2.0.2}
 }
 License
 This project is released under the MIT License.
 You are free to use, modify, and distribute the software for academic, non‑commercial, or commercial purposes, provided that proper attribution is given.
+See the LICENSE file for full details.

+Author
+Alireza Balaei Kahnamoei
+Researcher & Developer

+GitHub: alirezabk1382927-sys

+LinkedIn: Alireza Balaei Kahnamoei

+Repository: DEG-Pipeline-Visualizer

+Contact
+If you have questions, suggestions, or encounter any issues, please open an Issue or contact the author directly.

 Final Remarks
 Differential expression analysis should not be a bottleneck.
 With DEG Pipeline & Visualizer, we aim to make transcriptomics more accessible, reproducible, and visually compelling.
 We hope this tool saves you time and helps you focus on what matters most — the biology.